R11baka/islambda/README.md

 ## islambda

-islambda helps you to detect is your code runs on AWS Lambda/Azure Cloud functions/Google Cloud functions
+is-lambda-env helps you to detect is your code runs on AWS Lambda/Azure Cloud functions/Google Cloud functions

 Supports:
 * AWS Lambda